Optimizing thermodynamic trajectories using evolutionary and gradient-based reinforcement learning

 We generate a set of trajectories of fixed length using a set of networks whose parameters are initially randomly chosen and optimized using two different methods.
 In the first method (gradient-free), we retain and mutate only those networks whose trajectories show the greatest thermal efficiency.
 Repeating this evolutionary process many times results in networks whose trajectories reproduce the maximally efficient Carnot, Stirling, or Otto cycles, depending upon which basic thermodynamic processes are allowed.
 This evolutionary procedure can also learn previously unknown thermodynamic cycles if new processes are allowed.
 In the second method (gradient-based), we update the network parameters using gradient-based reinforcement learning.
-The present approaches show how to adapt the machine-learning techniques developed for game-playing to thermodynamic trajectories, and points the way to the generalization of this approach to a wide variety of physical trajectories.
-In this study we explore both how the problem must be constructed and the types of solutions acquired by these two methods.
+In this study, we explore how a reinforcement learning problem must be framed and the types of solutions acquired by these two methods.
 We also compare the advantages and disadvantages of each in finding a solution to this problem.